kazurayam/KatalonStudio_verify_if_a_brower_is_opened_by_a_windows_application/README.md

 ### Conclusion: What does mdu_kay7 need to do?

 mdu_kay7 has to change his windows app.
-The app have to start Chrome with `--remote-debugging-port=xxxx` as my shell script does.
+The app must start Chrome with `--remote-debugging-port=xxxx` and `--user-data-dir` as my shell script does.
 Without the port is opened by Chrome process, external processes like Katalon's test case script will never be able to communiate with the Chrome process.